pjeby/tag-wrangler/README.md

 To create a tag page, just right click any tag in the tag pane, then select "Create Tag Page".
 A new note will be created with an alias of the selected tag.
 You can rename the note or move it anywhere you like in the vault, as long as it retains the alias linking it to the tag.
 (Renaming a tag associated with a tag page (see "Renaming Tags", below) will automatically update the alias.)

-To open an *existing* tag page, you can Alt-click any tag in the tag pane or any note, whether in editing or reading view.
-Ctrl/Cmd-click or middle click will open the tag page in a new pane.
-(Note: if no tag page exists, the normal click behavior of globally searching for the tag will apply.)
+To open or create a tag page, you can Alt-click (Option-click on Mac) any tag in the tag pane or any note, whether in editing or reading view.
+Ctrl/Cmd-click or middle click plus Alt/Option will open the tag page in a new pane.
+(Note: if no tag page exists, you'll be prompted for whether you want to create it.
+If you cancel, the normal click behavior of globally searching for the tag will apply.)

 Or, you can enter the tag's name in the Obsidian "quick switcher" (default hotkey: Ctrl/Cmd-O) to open the page from the keyboard.
 You can also hover-preview any tag in the tag pane or any markdown views to pop up a preview of the tag page.